oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 Once the PR is accepted, a resource card to display the model in the website will be generated.

-# Step to contribute a model:
+# Steps to contribute a model:
 1. Check the programming language and libraries used to train your model.
 For the moment only TensorFlow and PyTorch are supported.
 2. Check that the version of these libraries are compatible with the consumer software.
 3. Export your trained model (architecture and weights) in a [supported format](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#weight-formats).